 How long does proposaltake?

-In our e-service you can start filling in the details and then continue at a later time.
-You can also distribute permissions to others who you want to contribute to proposal.
-When proposal is complete, it is important that you mark it as complete.
+In our e-service you can start filling in information and then continue at a later time.
+You can also distribute permissions to others who you want to contribute in proposal.
+When proposal is finished, it is important that you mark it complete.

-You can unlock proposal and make changes at any time, right up until the last application date.
-If you unlock proposal, you must then clear it again so that it is registered when the call for proposals closes.
-Clear proposal well in advance of the call for proposals closing.
+You can unlock proposal at any time and make changes, right up to the last application date.
+If you unlock proposal, you must then mark it ready again for it to be registered when the call for proposals closes.
+Mark proposal ready well before the call for proposals closes.

 • When the call for proposals closes, your proposal will be registered as.
 We will then send an email confirmation to the person responsible for the user account, as well as to the project manager and the signatory.
 If you have not received a confirmation within 24 hours of the call for proposals closing, please contact us.

-Once the call for proposals is closed, you cannot change anything in proposal.
-You can only supplement if we ask you to.
+When the call for proposals is closed, you cannot change anything in proposal.
+Then you can only supplement if we ask you to.

-Your proposal will be read by employees at Vinnova and the evaluator participating in this the call for proposals.
+Your proposal will be read by employees at Vinnova and those evaluator who participate in this the call for proposals.
 Everyone works under a duty of confidentiality.

 Applications submitted to us become public documents.
 This means that we must disclose them if requested.
 However, we keep certain types of information confidential if disclosure could be expected to cause financial harm to the individual.
 This applies to information about business and operational conditions, inventions or research results.